abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures/docs/DOCUMENTATION.md

 The video creation time typically varies between 20-50 seconds, depending on the length of the text response.

-Unlike, Groq API which offers a more generous usage access to their API, D-ID usage is very limited for the free-tier plan.
+Unlike Groq API, which offers a more generous usage access to their API, D-ID usage is very limited for the free-tier plan.

 ## Conversation Flow